Howdy Doody: The New Howdy Doody Show

 It was staged before a larger Peanut Gallery of children and their parents originating from and taped in Florida.
-The revived series was not as successful as its predecessor, lasting only 130 episodes; the show debuted at the start of August 1976 and was canceled six months later at the end of January 1977.
+The revived series was not as successful as its predecessor, lasting only 130 episodes (26 shows, each consisting of 5 parts); the show debuted at the start of August 1976 and was canceled six months later at the end of January 1977.

 Reruns of the show later aired on Sundays on Cozi TV.
-Recently, Amazon Prime began offering 20 episodes online.
+Amazon Prime then began offering 20 episodes online.
+A limited number of episodes were released on DVD.

 It's Howdy Doody Time: A 40-Year Celebration

-A decade later, the show celebrated its 40th anniversary with a two-hour syndicated TV special, It's Howdy Doody Time: A 40-Year Celebration, featuring Smith, Anderson, Nicholson and LeCornec, who reprised his former role of Chief Thunderthud.
+A decade later, the show celebrated its 40th anniversary with a two-hour syndicated TV special, It's Howdy Doody Time: A 40-Year Celebration, featuring Smith, Anderson, Nicholson and LeCornec, who reprised his role as Chief Thunderthud.

 Late in life, Bob Smith befriended New York-based fan Jack Roth, who already was quite familiar with Smith's gallery of puppet characters.
 Since Smith's death in 1998, Roth usually has provided the voice for Howdy in TV appearances and live venues.
 Actor-puppeteer Alan Semok, who was approached by Smith to re-create the Howdy marionette, also has voiced Howdy.